 For information about using the IDOL Server installer and for information about how to install Community and Agentstore, refer to the IDOL Getting Started Guide.
-For information about how to install IDOL Site Admin, on the next page.
+For information about how to install IDOL Site Admin separately, see Install IDOL Site Admin, on the next page.
 For information about how to install Controller and Coordinator separately, see Install Controller and Coordinator, on page 12.

-To install Agentstore from a ZIP package, you download and install the IDOL Content component, and then rename the executable and configuration files (for example, rename content.exe to agentstore.exe).
+NOTE: To install Agentstore from a ZIP package, you download and install the IDOL Content component, and then rename the executable and configuration files (for example, rename content.exe to agentstore.exe).